-Between seven and 14 civilians including six children died and 18 more were injured in Coalition airstrikes on Al Karama town and nearby villages in Raqqa governorate, according to local sources.
+Between seven and 23 civilians including six children died and 18 to 30 more, including women and children, were injured in Coalition airstrikes on Al Karama town and nearby villages in Raqqa governorate, according to local sources.

 Raqqa is Being Slaughtered Silently reported the death of Jum’a Mahmood Hamad Al-Hito “who was killed today due to coalition warplanes shelling in Karama town, east of Raqqa this afternoon.”

 In June 2019 the Coalition accepted responsibility for this allegation of civilian harm.
 Their monthly civilian casualty report noted “Coalition aircraft conducted an airstrike against a Daesh fighting position.
 Regrettably, one civilian was unintentionally wounded due to their proximity to the strike.”
 In May 2020 the Pentagon declared this to have been a US action, while erroneously placing the date of the event on March 8th.

 Alaraby – citing RBSS at the time – said the Coalition “targeted the only water supply tank in the town” but said there were no reports of civilian casualties.
 Syria News Desk put the death toll at seven with 18 more injured in a raid on Al Karama.
 The source blamed the Coalition.

 Smart also said that the raids were likely carried out by the Coaliton.
 It reported that “warplanes launched raids on the town of al Karama (about 25 km east of Raqqa), and the nearby villages of Ghassaniya and Jadid Khabour and Kleib, which resulted in a number of deaths and injuries.
 A medical source reported that nine were killed and 18 wounded, including two children and three women, who were taken to the National Hospital in Raqqa.”
 Zaman Alwasl put the death toll higher at 14 including six children.